 FGL Insurance entered into a reinsurance agreement with Kubera effective December 31, 2018, to cede certain MYGA and deferred annuity statutory reserve on a coinsurance funds withheld basis, net of applicable existing reinsurance.
-This arrangement creates an obligation for FGL Insurance to pay Kubera at a later date, which results in an embedded derivative.
+Fair value movements in the funds withheld balances associated with this arrangement create create an obligation for FGL Insurance to pay Kubera at a later date, which results in an embedded derivative.
 This embedded derivative is considered a total return swap with contractual returns that are attributable to the assets and liabilities associated with this reinsurance arrangement.
 The fair value of the total return swap is based on the change in fair value of the underlying assets held in the funds withheld portfolio.
 Investment results for the assets that support the coinsurance with funds withheld reinsurance arrangement, including gains and losses from sales, were passed directly to the reinsurer pursuant to contractual terms of the reinsurance arrangement.
-The reinsurance related embedded derivative is reported in Prepaid expenses and other assets if in a net gain position, or Accounts payable and accrued liabilities, if in a net loss position, on the unaudited Condensed Consolidated Balance Sheets and the related gains or losses are reported in Realized gains and losses, net on the unaudited Condensed Consolidated Statements of Earnings.
+The reinsurance related embedded derivative is reported in prepaid expenses and other assets if in a net gain position, or accounts payable and accrued liabilities, if in a net loss position, on the unaudited Condensed Consolidated Balance Sheets and the related gains or losses are reported in Recognized gains and losses, net on the unaudited Condensed Consolidated Statements of Earnings.